Rudy Lai

 1 updates

-The automaker experiments with AI-enhanced factory floor solutions including robot guidance and automated wheel technologies to increase plant process accuracy and efficiency.
+Stellantis experimented with AI applications on factory floors deploying robot guidance and automated wheel technologies to enhance plant efficiency and accuracy.

 2024 Q3